mlytics/mly-stream-sdk-guide/Web SDK/Player Integrations/RMP/React/html/README.md

 After video played, you can check out streaming analytics at our portal.

-> It is highly recommended that integration by including `driver` and `RMP` scripts in `public/index.html` instead of installing packaged via NPM.
+> It is highly recommended to integrate by including `driver` and `RMP` scripts in `public/index.html` instead of installing packags via NPM.
-> If you do prefer to integrate entirely using NPM, please see example [here](https://github.com/mlytics/mly-stream-sdk-guide/tree/main/Web%20SDK/Player%20Integrations/RMP/React/npm/README.md).
+> If you do prefer to integrate entirely via NPM, please see example [here](https://github.com/mlytics/mly-stream-sdk-guide/tree/main/Web%20SDK/Player%20Integrations/RMP/React/npm).

 ## Full example